Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Anyone that has run a small business can understand this problem.
-Rent in the poorer parts of town are a lot less; rent in shopping centers with lots of parking and next to major roads is a lot more.
+Rent in the poorer parts of town is a lot less; rent in shopping centers with lots of parking and next to major roads is a lot more.

 For those vets who bought their land in a great location and have built their own clinics, there is always the chance to avoid taxes and sell that land for a profit, then retire or move somewhere else.

 This is not something you see on your bill, but it is there.
 If your vet bills are too high, one alternative is to load your dogs up in the car and drive away from the urban area you live in.
 Vets that live further out in the country, where land values are low, are more likely to be less expensive.

 3. Medications and Materials